HeardLibrary/digital-scholarship/script/python/basics.md

 print(tooMany)
 ```

+Notice that when we tell Python to print a variable, it prints the value that's stored in the variable, not the variable name.

-How do these differ?
+How do the following scripts differ?
 (Pay attention to the quotes!)

 ```python
 firstNumber = 325